- Travel and Places»

 For this reason, you need to make sure that you are willing to do all that is necessary to keep him safe, comfortable and happy and provide for his needs while you're on the road.

-If you provide the care your dog needs, you'll find that both you and your buddy will have great and memorable times together.
+If you do what you need to do to provide the care your dog needs, you'll find that both you and he will have great and memorable times together.

 Do you think following these suggestions will improve your dogs vacations?